-When an exception is detected during debugging, the activity which faulted is highlighted, the execution stops, and the pop-up Runtime Execution Error message appears.
-The available options are:
+When an exception is detected during debugging, the activity which faulted is highlighted, the execution is paused, and the exception's type and details are mentioned in the Locals and Call Stack panels.

 When using the Global Exception Handler with a project that includes a Try Catch, make sure to group activities into a Sequence inside the Try container.
 Otherwise, the Global Exception Handler does not execute.